 We recommend requiring that homeschooled students be required to meet the same requirements for regular physicals or other medical examinations as public schooled students in their state, and receive the same benefits.
 The choice to homeschool should not allow parents to opt out of providing basic medical care for their children.
 We therefore recommend that homeschooled students be subject to the same medical requirements as other students, including physicals and hearing and vision screenings.
 We further recommend that homeschool families be required to comply with their state’s immunization standards, filing proof of immunizations or exemption along with their notice of intent or enrollment in an umbrella school.

-We recommend that public schools offer special needs testing for homeschooled students and make public school special needs services and resources available to homeschooled students when possible.
-The special needs testing process should be voluntary (except in cases where students are not making adequate academic progress) and should include making the parent aware of what services and resources the school system may have to offer the student.
-We recommend that parents of special needs students be required to create an annual individualized education plan in cooperation with a service provider of their choice.
+We recommend that public schools offer disability testing for homeschooled students and make public school disability services and resources available to homeschooled students when possible.
+The disability testing process should be voluntary (except in cases where students are not making adequate academic progress) and should include making the parent aware of what services and resources the school system may have to offer the student.
+We recommend that parents of disabled students be required to create an annual individualized education plan in cooperation with a service provider of their choice.
 This plan should include the method by which the student will be assessed at the end of the year, which should take into account the student’s abilities and include reasonable goals for student progress.
 This requirement is already in place in Oregon.